Docs

 Loading a target

 Open the application.
-In the Dashboard panel you will see the target selector at the top.
-Click Browse and select any compiled .exe or .dll file.
-The application immediately parses the PE structure and displays the detected file type, architecture, and source language in the status bar.
+In the Dashboard panel you will see the source-path selector at the top.
+Click Browse and select a source folder you own or are authorized to review.
+The application loads the project and displays the detected languages and file count in the status bar.

 Running the analysis